Why Managers are Afraid to Manage

 Turns out, not much.
 Another study found that almost 70% of managers are afraid to talk to their employees.
 If managers are afraid to talk to team members then managers are afraid to manage.

-Managers need more than training
+Managers are afraid to manage because they need more than training

 Managers need to feel comfortable, knowledgeable and empowered while they are embedded, shoulder-to-shoulder, on the front lines with team members.
 They function critically close to where the value is created for customers—at the cornerstone of productivity, daily progress and long-term momentum.
 You could say that managers are the heart of progress and productivity.

 We need to do more than provide off-the-shelf training to managers.
-Employee productivity and organizational progress suffers when managers are afraid to face the challenges of their position.
+Employee’s productivity and organizational progress suffers when managers are afraid to face the challenges of their position.
 Research shows that managers account for 70% of the variance in how much an employee will engage.
 Although recently employee engagement is up, 53% of employees in the U.S. remain in the “not engaged” category.

 Managers need to feel powerful again